Josh Bell Player Props: Marlins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in MLB.

-- The Rangers have a 4.16 team ERA that ranks 16th across all league pitching staffs.
+- The Rangers have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.

-- Rangers pitchers combine to rank 12th in baseball in home runs allowed (122 total, 1.1 per game).
+- Rangers pitchers combine to rank 12th in baseball in home runs given up (123 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.